IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Number.md

 * High and low swapping
 * Bitwise calculations
   * Format support Hex, Dec, Bin
-  * Single operand operations: Not, ShiftL, ShiftR
+  * Single operand operations: Not, ShiftL, ShiftR (with or without the sign)
   * Two operand operations: AND, OR, XOR, XNOR, NAND, NOR
 * Get the bit range value